jessopb/shareburn/README.md

 # ShareBurn

-## What
-App for quickly moving a string (or eventually, a file) to a remote machine.

-## Why
+## About

-Sometimes you need a key and you don't want to log in to your email.
+Sometimes you need a string from another machine and you don't want to log in to install or log in to another service.

-## How
 ### CURL

 #### Post a string